Full spoilers for The Handmaid’s Tale Season 3.

 Is The Handmaid’s Tale Season 3 Worth Watching?

-Yes — especially if you want to understand why June becomes the resistance figure who defines Season 4.
 Season 3 is uneven, and it is probably one of the show’s more frustrating seasons structurally.
 But it is also essential because it changes June’s role in the story.
+This is the season where she stops chasing only her own escape and starts building toward a larger act of rebellion.

 Most importantly, Season 3 is the season where June becomes a myth.